 - Are able to do mathematics and detailed work with accuracy

 - Are prepared to be a life-long learner to maintain knowledge and skills in the rapidly changing computer industry

 Curriculum Year by Year

 You’ll develop a deeper understanding of SE with courses in software process, design, and verification as well as networking and web development.
-Build on your engineering foundation with additional courses in mathematics and physics.
+Build on your engineering foundation with additional courses in mathematics and science.

 Continue your SE immersion with courses in software requirements, architecture, databases, operating systems, algorithms, and real-time systems.
 You’ll also begin a year-long experience in the Software Development Laboratory.